 Also, it’s BYOB, so bring your favorite summer beverage.

-- Fresh, sweet lobster from the cold Atlantic
+Maine lobster rolls are known for using fresh, sweet lobster from the cold Atlantic waters.

-How much do lobster rolls cost in 2026?
+How much does a lobster roll cost in Maine in 2026?

 Explore More Of Maine!